Configuration

 Basic Configuration

-For schedules linked to a external On-Call Product the basic configuration is not editable and will be automatically synchronized from the external schedule.
-However you can still modify whether or not each individual member is invited to share their calendar with the schedule.
+For schedules linked to an external On-Call Product the basic configuration is not editable and will be automatically synchronized from the external schedule.

 Shift Configuration